antonbabenko/pre-commit-terraform/README.md

     ```

 1. It is possible to pass additional arguments to shell scripts when using `terraform_docs` and `terraform_docs_without_aggregate_type_defaults`.
 Send pull-request with the new hook if there is something missing.

-1. `terraform-docs` works with Terraform 0.12 but support is hackish (it requires `awk` to be installed) and may contain bugs.
-You can follow the native support of Terraform 0.12 in `terraform-docs` in [issue #62](https://github.com/segmentio/terraform-docs/issues/62).

 ## Notes about terraform_tflint hooks